Gemini Flash Review: Google’s New Default Falsh 3.5 Beats Last Year’s Pro (But Costs 3x More)

 📐 Cheap-Tier LLM Capability Profile

 Subjective 0-10 scoring across the dimensions that matter for the cheap-tier buyer.
 Higher is better.
+Note Gemini 3.5 Flash now trades raw price for capability.

 Who Should Use Each Flash Variant